 If you would like to verify the data we have received from you, or make corrections to it, you may contact us directly at the email and mail addresses provided above.

-What anonymous information is collected by Irish Guide Dogs?
+What anonymous information is collected by Irish Guide Dogs for the Blind?

 Anonymous information is collected for every donor and visitor to this site.
 This includes pages viewed, date and time, and browser type.